john-science/john-science.github.io/_posts/2016-10-31-history-tolkiens-dwarves.md

 25. The Silmarillion - Chapter 12 - Of Men
 26. HoME - Volume 11 - Part 2 - Chapter 13 - Concerning the Dwarves
 27. HoME - Volume 12 - Part 10 - Of Dwarves and Men
+28. The Hobbit - Chapter 3 - A Short Rest